wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/protection-stack.md

 The Microsoft Defender for Office 365 protection stack provides multiple layers of security protection to all incoming messages.
 The stack comprises four parts: edge protection, sender Intelligence, content filtering, and post-delivery protection, with each layer checking for a different type of threat.
 A message will, typically, pass through each of the layers.
-However, the actual route through each part depends on how you’ve chosen to configure Defender for Office 365.
+However, the actual route through each part depends on how you've chosen to configure Defender for Office 365.

 :::image type="content" source="../media/3-protection-stack-inline.png" lightbox="../media/3-protection-stack-expanded.png" alt-text="Protection Stack":::